 Do I have to find a dinositter if I go on vacation?

 Even though the creation of a whole new industry would be of great help to the economy, your Mushlume UFO will do just fine on its own.
 Just make sure to leave it in a partially sunlit room out of direct sunlight.

 Where do the Urbz dinoflagellates come from?

 Our original dinoflagellates came from a vial full of Pacific Ocean sea water.
 The dinoflagellate cells were isolated from the thousands of other critters in the water.
-It took a lot of patience but eventually the dinos did their thing and one cell became two, two cells became four, et cetera, et cetera.
+It took a lot of patience but eventually the dinos did their thing (asexual division) and one cell became two, two cells became four, et cetera, et cetera.